crossjam/dotfiles/README.md

 This branch is specific to installing from a work environment login with just enough support to install and maintain these dotfiles.

+For the `ssh -i foo.pub` to work, the corresponding private key has to have been added to an `ssh-agent`.
+Apparently there’s some magic where the agent uses the pubkey to lookup the corresponding private key.
+If the private key isn’t added then `ssh` thinks the pubkey is a malformed private key.

 ## Bootstrapping

 Assuming `ssh -T git@github.com` auths as `crossjam`